HURT IN A CAR? CALL HHR!

 Speak with Our Schuylkill County Car Crash Attorneys Today!

+You only get one chance to secure full compensation.
+Whether your crash happened on Route 209 in Tamaqua or a rural bypass outside Pine Grove, Handler, Henning & Rosenberg LLC is ready to help.
 Let’s discuss your situation in a free consultation.
 We can discuss what caused your accident, what injuries you’re dealing with, and what our firm can do to help you recover.
 Once you know your legal options, you can start taking steps toward fighting for your future.
 We can help.

-Call (570) 989-5493for your free consultation today!
+Call (570) 989-5493 for your free consultation today!

 HHR: A Family Story

 Handler, Henning & Rosenberg has always been a family business.
 It's been 100 years, and if we look into the future another 100 years, we still see our family helping yours.
-We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything we can to help every client we represent.
+We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything they can to help every client we represent.